 - General liability: to protect the damage to your property during the work process

-In addition to proper license and insurance you can also find out whether the business of the painting company is bonded via third party.
+In addition to proper license and insurance, you can also find out whether the business of the painting company is bonded via a third party.

 3- Check how professional the painting company is:

-True professionals always show the sign of how professional they are at their work.
+True professionals always show signs of how professional they are at their work.

-By visiting their official website, you may know whether they use specific work uniforms, letterheads with logo, promises about their punctuality and so on.
+By visiting their official website, you may know whether they use specific work uniforms, letterheads with logos, promises about their punctuality, and so on.

-You can also ask about whether they will be using any specific accessories like work boots, shoes cover, work pants, etc.
+You can also ask about whether they will be using any specific accessories like work pants, work boots, shoe covers, etc.

 4- Check the detailed estimate and avoid hefty deposits: